 - (a) As a listed entity, the Company enables CIS portfolios to increase their allocation to infrastructure from an unlisted instrument threshold of 5% to 10%.
-The ability to do this opens a unique market opportunity for CIS compliant portfolios and Pension Funds invest in CTSE-listed infrastructure projects via new issuances of preference shares in the Company. - (b) Illustrated below is a schematic representation of the future high-level structure of the Company pursuant to the issuance and listing of new classes of preference shares corresponding to new investments in infrastructure projects.
-Each class of preference share will be linked to a specific infrastructure project with a corresponding asset management agreement with Gaia Fund Managers.
+The ability to do this opens a unique market opportunity for CIS compliant portfolios and Pension Funds invest in CTSE-listed infrastructure projects via new issuances of preference shares in the Company. - (b) Illustrated below is a schematic representation of the future high-level structure of the Company pursuant to the issuance and listing of new classes of preference shares corresponding to new investments in infrastructure projects, with each class forming a respective sub-fund.
+Each class of preference share will be linked to a specific set of renewable energy projects with a corresponding asset management agreement with Gaia Fund Managers.